 1. The Industry

-For many would-be business owners, the food service industry has undeniable romantic appeal.
+For many would-be business owners, the food service industry has romantic appeal.
 It’s not just about the food; it’s about serving up an authentic experience.
 Whether it’s an Irish pub, a vegetarian cafe, or a French creperie, everyone who starts a food service business is on a mission to bring something truly special to the local community.

 Chris and I started Caffinity – a drive-thru coffee and espresso business based on thousands like it in the Pacific Northwest – with a clear business model, extensive research and impeccable training.
 The latter came from our roaster, Caffee D’arte.
 Our startup didn’t just have romance – it had Italian romance.
 We would be bringing an authentic espresso experience from our native Seattle to Northwest Arkansas, a place previously fueled by bitter dregs served in Styrofoam convenience-store cups.
 Morning commuters would sing our praises, and herald us as the best part of their day.
 And indeed, many Caffinity customers did.